edriang/react-connect-context-hooks/README.md

 As you can notice, this component is accessing directly the Context values using the `useCounter` hook (check `CounterProvider.tsx` example).

-As it uses `useContext` internally we need to provide the component with a Context; for this purpose, we can use `withMockProvider` utility function.
+As it uses `useContext` internally we need to provide the component with a Context; for this purpose, we can use `createMockProvider` utility function.

-`withMockProvider` receives the `Provider` component (the one created with `createContextProvider`) and a `ReactNode`; it returns a `MockProvider` component which can be used to provide the Context values to your component.
+`createMockProvider` receives the `Provider` component (the one created with `createContextProvider`) and a `ReactNode`; it returns a `MockProvider` component which can be used to provide the Context values to your component.
 The `MockProvider` component accepts two properties: `state` and `actions`.

 Take a look at the following test file: